MOR-transport/FrontTransportReduction/README.md

     }

-All Matlab and Python sources are contained in the `lib/` folder. the `examples/` folder, contains the following examples of the paper:
+All Matlab and Python sources are contained in the `lib/` folder.

+The `examples/` folder, contains the following examples of the paper: